kkumer/gepard/docs/source/fitting.rst

 After successful fit of theory object ``th``, user can access parameter uncertainties as ``th.parameters_errors`` dictionary, and full covariance matrix (inverse of the chi-square Hessian matrix) as ``th.covariance`` dictionary.
+Correlation matrix is also available as ``th.correlation``.

-Covariance matrix can then be used to propagate uncertainty to prediction of observables, like this:
+Covariance matrix is then internally used to propagate parameter uncertainties to prediction of observables, like this: